fastify/releasify/README.md

 ```
 ---

-Release a patch of your "mod" in the branch `1.x`, assuming disabled 2FA on npm and the OAUTH token in env as `GITHUB_OAUTH_TOKEN`
+This example releases a patch version of `mod` in the branch `1.x`.
+Here 2FA auth is disabled on NPM and the GitHub OAUTH token in stored as an environment variable as `GITHUB_OAUTH_TOKEN`:

 ```sh